Giving back is generally heightened during the holiday season. We feel more moved to help others, to be a little kinder, grateful, and more generous.

 “If companies are looking to donate items, for example, be sure to get in touch with us because oftentimes around Christmas we’ll get a huge influx of things like mittens and toques.
 All those are really important, but we might have a stockpile of a certain item and maybe there are other items we really need right now that people might not be thinking of,” she says.

-Brodie adds the same goes for volunteering, where there’s always a big need, and the format of which has evolved with the pandemic to create different opportunities.
+Brodie adds the same goes for volunteering, where there’s always a big need, and the formats of which evolved during the pandemic to create different opportunities.

-“We all miss that human contact, but the pandemic has resulted in new ways to make a direct impact through volunteering in a remote way,” she says.
+“The pandemic resulted in new ways to make a direct impact through volunteering in a remote way,” she says.
 “We’ve had companies create really wonderful table banners remotely and bring them to our location to be used for our special community dinners.
 So the youth will have a nice spread of food and look down and see messages that say we’re thinking about you or you’re special.
 That goes a long way to making people feel a sense of home and that others care about what happens to them.”

 Busa says the need to bolster READ Saskatoon’s virtual volunteer opportunities during COVID times has in some ways made it easier for people to volunteer and has broadened their audience of supporters.
 That’s because people can now give their time and talent from the comfort of their own home or business.
 “Technology, going fully online with our programs, has helped to increase our reach – and businesses have helped play a role in making that possible, too.
 Like donating their computers or tablets, as well as their IT expertise to help us get set up.”